 By being concerned with the social needs and concerns of the community, the researcher aims at integrating the viewpoints of the underrepresented such as the feminist, disability, race, social class or social justice perspectives into the practice of science and knowledge to counterside the dominant views on phenomenons of the experts.

-Marginalized viewpoints as the ones of targeted categories of persons, raped victims or silented populations targeted by surveillance and excluded by global policies for governance and technology can also be used (Debaveye, 2015).
+Marginalized viewpoints as the ones of targeted categories of persons, raped victims, people living with mental illness or silented populations in conflict zones, targeted by surveillance and excluded by global policies for governance and technology can also be used (Debaveye, 2015).

 It is very important to refine categories to show how underrepresented persons are new marginals who do not fit into the traditional socio-demographic categories, example a social class worker with lots of privileges, bonus and benefits (not paying for transports or services) or seniority is become an equivalent to a middle-class freelance worker thus worker class is not necessarily embodying the concept of precarity.

 The transformative mixed methods design focuses on what is culturally relevant in the community, not on all data or mainworld views.

 It is rather considered as a pragmatist paradigm and a transformative paradigm for social change allowing to fight stereotypes and fake assumptions biased by sexism, ageism or racism.

 Sub-categories are under focus rather than main categories because with the emergence of complex societies, marginalization is more defined by the context of the situation, like shown in the cases of the white privileged women abused in childhood, raped or battered by their partners and spouses or battered women from uneducated milieux, due to the influence of the social and cultural values from the environment.